aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_planning-fieldwork.md

 #### Preliminary Schedules

 Consultancy proposes that supplementary baseline field studies occur in two parts.
-Splitting the survey into two parts accounts for the expanded  scope of the study and accomodates different logistical challenges that correspond with seasonal change--particularly challenges associated with sea travel.
+Splitting the survey into two parts accounts for the expanded  scope of the study and accommodates different logistical challenges that correspond with seasonal change--particularly challenges associated with sea travel.
 A phased approach also allows for follow-up on data requests made to specific government partners.

-The first round of fieldwork will be occur in March 2015 and will focus on village communities on the island of Yamdena that are accessible by road.
-The second round of fieldwork will occur in June 2015 and will focus on villages on Selaru Island as well as commmunities in the north of Yamdena Island and on Larat Island. **ANNEX 5** provides an overview of study groupings according to fieldwork component; it further shows how study sites will be distributed across ESMS study teams. **ANNEX 6** provides a detailed (daily) schedule for ESMS team site visits.
+The first round of fieldwork will occur in March 2015 and will focus on village communities on the island of Yamdena that are accessible by road.
+The second round of fieldwork will occur in June 2015 and will focus on villages on Selaru Island as well as communities in the north of Yamdena Island and on Larat Island. **ANNEX 5** provides an overview of study groupings according to fieldwork component; it further shows how study sites will be distributed across ESMS study teams. **ANNEX 6** provides a detailed (daily) schedule for ESMS team site visits.

 **ANNEX 5**